Why it makes sense to pay £12 per month for thousands of bonus Avios

 Firstly, remember you’ll earn 1,500 British Airways Avios each and every time you pay that £12 fee (i.e. every month).
 TPG currently values those 1,500 Avios at around £17.
 As you are only paying £12 each time to earn those £17 of Avios, you’re coming out in front before you even factor in any other benefits of the programme.

 Secondly, remember that after 12 months of being enrolled in Barclays Avios Rewards and paying the 12 monthly fees of £12 each (£144 in total), you’ll receive a valuable cabin upgrade voucher.

 You can read a detailed guide on how this voucher works and how to maximise it here, but let’s do a quick calculation on this benefit to a popular destination like Dubai (DXB).

 If you were looking to book one person return in British Airways Club Suite business class from London to Dubai on a peak date with Avios, you would normally pay 120,000 Avios plus about £538 in fees, taxes and surcharges.
 By applying your Barclays Avios Rewards cabin upgrade voucher, the amount of Avios required drops to only 80,000 Avios, as you would only be required to pay the Avios required for World Traveller Plus premium economy, even though you are booking into and will be travelling in Club Suite.

 Annual fees on points and miles-earning credit cards are nothing new.
-You could look at those fees as an exchange for the value of the welcome bonus, points for everyday purchases, upgrade/Companion Vouchers and other perks you enjoy by holding that card over the course of each year.
+You could look at those fees as an exchange for the value of the welcome bonus, points for everyday purchases, upgrade vouchers and other perks you enjoy by holding that card over the course of each year.

 You can join Barclays Avios Rewards here.